CloudLabsAI-Azure/Github-Copilot/Labfiles/Standalone-lab03/Lab3-copy.md

    function calculateNumbers(var1, var2)
    ```

    > **Note**: A whole function body will be automatically suggested by GitHub Copilot in gray text.
 Here's an example of what you are likely to see; however, the precise recommendation could vary.
 If you do not see code recommendation, try adding a space after the code.
+If still the suggestions are not visible close the visual studio and then re-open it again.

    ![](media/skills(1).png)